Khorne is the Chaos God of War, master of slaughter and Taker of Skulls.

 20 Wounds and Toughness 4 can allow some wiggle room for survival.

 Abilities for the Khorne Bloodbound Warcry Warband

 - Blood for the Blood God (Double, Everyone): If a fighter takes down an enemy in the same activation, it can make a bonus move or bonus attack.

-- Gorefist (Double, Blood Warrior Champion or armed with Gorefist): Pick an enemy unit within 1” and roll a dice: on a 3-4 do 1 damage, on 5-6 as much damage as the value of the ability.
+- Gorefist (Double, Chaos Champion or Blood Warrior with Gorefist): Pick an enemy unit within 1” and roll a dice: on a 3-4 do 1 damage, on 5-6 up to 6 damage.

 - Lashing Bone Tentacles (Double, Khorgorath): Pick an enemy unit within 6” and roll a dice: on a 4-5 do 1 damage, on 6 as much damage as the value of the ability.

-- Lord of Skulls (Triple, all Leaders): If a leader takes down an enemy this activation, add 1 to the Attacks of all friendly visible fighters within 6” of the leader and with range 3” or less.
+- Lord of Skulls (Triple, all Leaders): If a leader takes down an enemy this activation, add 1 to the melee Attacks of all friendly fighters within 6”.

-- Daemon-forged Weapons (Triple, all Skullreapers): Until the end of the battle round, add half the value of this ability to the damage characteristic on critical hits for weapons with range 3” or less.
+- Daemon-forged Weapons (Triple, all Skullreapers): Until the end of the battle round, add up to 3 to the damage characteristic on critical hits for melee weapons.

 - Blood-fuelled Assault (Quad, all Wrathmongers): This fighter does a bonus move and then they can make a bonus attack.
-In addition, add half the value of this ability to the Strength of weapons with range 3” or less.
+In addition, add up to 3 to the Strength of melee weapons.